Shaaali/identity-apps/docs/guides/authentication/jit-user-provisioning.md

 ## Enable JIT user provisioning

 ::: info
-JIT provisioning is enabled by default, if you have disabled JIT user provisioning use these instructions to enable it.
+JIT user provisioning is enabled by default.
+If you have disabled JIT user provisioning, use these instructions to enable it.
 :::

 To enable JIT user provisioning for an external IdP: